Tropical storm warnings issued for Puerto Rico as the record-breaking hurricane season continues

 This prompted tropical storm warnings to be issued for Puerto Rico, Leeward Islands and Virgin Islands.

-A tropical storm watch was issued for the Dominican Republic, from Cabo Engano to the northern border with Haiti.
+A tropical storm warning was issued for the Dominican Republic, from Cabo Caucedo to the northern border with Haiti.

-The storm late Tuesday morning was located 585 miles east-southeast of the Leeward Islands and was moving to the west at about 23 mph.
+The storm on Tuesday afternoon was located 435 miles east-southeast of the Leeward Islands and was moving to the west-northwest at about 23 mph.

 It will impact the Leeward Islands by Wednesday and Puerto Rico by Wednesday night into Thursday.